MSilvin/Area-Filter-Results-Table-FIJI/README.md

 [cc-by-shield]: https://img.shields.io/badge/License-CC%20BY%204.0-lightgrey.svg

 # Area Filter Results Table FIJI
-  This small macro allows you to filter the results of the Results Table on Fiji according to the area.
+  This small code part allows you to filter the results of the Results Table on Fiji according to the area.

- ## Goal of this macro
+ ## Goal of this code
- The goal of this macro is to remove all rows with has an "Area" value under a certain value (which is here by default 150) in the Results Table.
+ The goal of this code is to remove all rows with has an "Area" value under a certain value (which is here by default 150) in the Results Table.

  ## Outputs